wooyounghong/personal-website/README.md

 ### Purpose:

-This website is to describe who Wayne is and to showcase the projects that Wayne worked on.
+This website is to describe who Wayne is and to showcase the projects that Wayne worked on and Wayne's contact information.

 #### Additional Installed Libraries: